10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 3. Are you ever going to pay me?
 Getting paid as a freelancer

-If you are a freelancer you are reliant on people paying you per job.
+If you are a freelancer with a nomad life, you are reliant on people paying you per job.
 Although on the whole I’ve been lucky and most clients pay me quickly.
-I’ve also had nightmares with clients taking months to pay me.
+I’ve also had nightmares about clients taking months to pay me.

-If you don’t have an emergency back up fund tucked away this can be a total disaster.
-To work as a traveling freelancer you have to obsessive manage your finances.
+If you don’t have an emergency back up fund tucked away this can be a total disaster during your nomad living.
+To work as a traveling freelancer in your digital nomadism you have to obsessively manage your finances.
 Unless you want to end up stuck in a beautiful place and unable to enjoy it because no one has paid you.

 4. Where did all the good jobs go?
 Finding remote jobs